Why Is Glu Mobile's Stock Circling The Drain?

 The charts also suggest downside ahead, after the stock failed to break above $2.40 on two occasions:

-Design Homes adds to fourth-quarter revenue
+Design Homes adds to fourth quarter revenue

 Glu's fourth quarter may squeeze bears.
 The company will benefit from the success of Design Homes, even if in-app purchase growth slows.
 In the two weeks, the company introduced special holiday decorations and ornaments to match holiday-themed contests and missions.
 It also cut prices of diamond units, which is the game currency needed to buy furniture.

-The media partnership with HGTV (NYSE:SNI) gives Home Design exposure to the TV channel, a move that benefits all partners.
+The media partnership with HGTV (SNI) gives Home Design exposure to the TV channel, a move that benefits all partners.
 HGTV gets designs from the players, while Glu gets viewers aware of the game.
 HGTV's SVP said:

-By participating in our featured HGTV challenges, consumers may get the opportunity to have their creations chosen byeditors for showcase on the site.
+By participating in our featured HGTV challenges, consumers may get the opportunity to have their creations chosen by editors for showcase on the site.
 We can't wait to see what they come up with!"

 Gaming demand falls

 A drop in interest in gaming stocks may explain Glu's recent slump on the market.
-Activision (NASDAQ:ATVI) and Electronic Arts (NASDAQ:EA) fell in recent weeks on news game sales fell year-over-year.
+Activision (NASDAQ:ATVI) and Electronic Arts (NASDAQ:EA) fell in recent weeks on news game sales fell year over year.

-The videogame sales drop may prove a seasonal phenomenon.
-PC players hold out on buying Activision or EA games, ahead of the steam sale which started late last week on December 22.
+The video game sales drop may prove a seasonal phenomenon.
+PC players hold out on buying Activision or EA games, ahead of the Steam sale, which started late last week on December 22.
 Demand was so strong that the site crashed.

 Takeaway